-If a Party to a Contract Fails to Abide By the Contract Must the Other Party to the Contract Continue to Abide By the Contract?
+When a Party to a Contract Breaches the Contract Terms, Is the Other Party to the Contract Released From the Contract?

 Understanding Repudiation of Agreement Principles

 In the situation where a party to a contract breaches the contract or clearly shows an intention to breach the contract, such conduct is known as a repudiation.
 Upon a repudiation, the other party, or parties, to the contract may elect to sue for harm resulting from the breach, if any, or choose acceptance of the repudiation and discharge of all remaining obligations.